abbynoyce/abbynoyce.github.io/research.md

 permalink: /research/
 ---

-I'm a cognitive neuroscientist who works on attention and working memory.
-My central focus is on how our sensory input constrains and shapes higher-level cognition.
-A second line of work focuses on predictability and expectation.
+I'm a cognitive neuroscientist who studies on attention and working memory.
+My central area of investigation is  how our sensory input constrains and shapes higher-level cognition.
+A second line of work tests the role of predictability and expectation.

 {% include image-gallery.html folder="/poster-gallery" %}